udarrr/opencv4nodejs-prebuilt-install/README.md

 ## Local compiling

-Set your own properties inside of package.json
+Set your own properties inside of package.json for opencv4nodejs up to 4.6.0 depends on necessary versions and flags

 ```nodejs
   "opencv4nodejs": {